 Faculty Focus Group Identified theme from the faculty focus group included: EMI teaching obstacles and experiences (Wagner, 2018).

 We are all English teachers even if we are not.
-Instructors expressed difficulties in meeting course-learning objectives and assisting student comprehension and engagement in a second language environment.
+Instructors expressed difficulties challenges in meeting course-learning objectives and assisting student comprehension and engagement in a second language environment.
 As Instructor B stated:

-I may know the meaning or translation to the word . . . but when I get into an exampleit requires another level of understanding before I bring the students to understand.
-First they have to understand the term, then they have to understand the example in the use of the termI have to go into several levels to help students understand.
+I may know the meaning or translation to the word . . . but when I get into an example, it requires another level of understanding before I bring the students to understand.
+First they have to understand the term, then they have to understand the example in the use of the term; I have to go into several levels to help students understand.

 Yet Instructor D went further and explained difficulties when assisting students to understand social work concepts in a second language: “Social work discipline-specific language and translation—interpretation of the words—are problems.
 I emphasize the use of certain terminology.
 When they grasp the terminology, but they don't make the link to the content, then it is watered down.”

 They can do quite well with what they memorize.
 This theme referenced how instructors perceived students learned best.
 Instructors highlighted K–12 UAE student experiences of rote memorization.
 As Instructor E stated, “they can do well with what they memorize but application is hard.”
-This is connected to problems of contextualizing information and application to the local context.
+This is connected to teaching problems of contextualizing information and application to the local context.
 Instructors also highlighted other difficulties that linked to student pedagogical and cultural experiences of learning versus their pedagogical philosophies of learning.
-As Instructor A asserted, students had a “you teach we learn mind-set” that conflicted with their philosophy (and the teaching philosophy of the college) of a student-centered approach.
+As Instructor A asserted, how students traditionally understood teaching and learning students had a “you teach, we learn mind-set” that conflicted with their philosophy (and the teaching philosophy of the college) of a student-centered approach.
 Instructor D added: “Students do not understand their role as learners,” referring to the college's student-centered learning model.

 You have to approach things carefully.
 This theme referred to the filtering and care that needed to take place before introducing concepts that could be considered culturally inappropriate or taboo.
 As Instructor D explained: